andraugust/andraugust.github.io/notebook/airbus.md

 ### Testing
-Here are some spot checked testing predictions

-### Post-processing
 After a little bit of post processing to remove masks that are too small (<40 pixels), the testing results are:

 Submissions